cainhopwood/aws-ml-workshop-starter-kit/content/Workshops/module-medical-document-processing-and-classification/step3.md

 ### Summary
-You have completed Step 3 of this lab and have
+Congratulations!
+You have completed all the steps of this lab and have:

-1. Learned how to train a classification machine learning model with Sagemaker using dataset that you've prepared from medical records.
+1. Learned to train a classification machine learning model with Sagemaker using dataset that you've prepared from medical records.
-2. Learned how to optimize your model accuracy with Sagemaker's HyperParameter Optimization (HPO)
+2. Learned to optimize your model accuracy with Sagemaker's HyperParameter Optimization (HPO)
-3. Learned how to deploy a machine learning model and run inference
+3. Learned to deploy a machine learning model and run inference